brillout/goldpage/readme.md

-## Add Providers: Redux / React Router / GraphQL Apollo / Relay / ...
+## Providers: Redux / React Router / GraphQL Apollo / Relay / ...

 By controlling the rendering of your pages you can add providers for Redux, GraphQL, etc.